Lada Riva: United Kingdom

-The British market was opened with the 1300GL in 1983, and the 21051 (Riva 1200L) had the 1198 cc.
+The British market first received the Riva as the 1300GL in July 1983, and the 21051 (Riva 1200L) had the 1198 cc.
 British sales were based heavily on low sales price and durability.
-In 1986, 20,000 Ladas were sold in Britain, 30,000 in 1988.
+In 1986, more than 20,000 Ladas were sold in Britain, almost all of them Rivas, before peaking at more than 30,000 in 1988, by which time the Samara had been added to the range.
 British imports of the older VAZ-2101/2102/2106 ended soon after the Riva's introduction, although they remained available in the Soviet Union and much of the old Eastern Bloc for several years afterwards.

 In a review of the new economy car, the British automobile magazine Autocar noted its low price of only £3,158 (£10,736.82 in 2020), improved road performance and an "impressive list of standard equipment", which included "height-adjustable headlamps, internally adjustable driver's door mirror, velour-covered seats, heated rear window, illumination lights for bonnet and boot", and a 21-piece toolkit.
-However, its spartan interiors and aging design meant that it was never aimed at buyers of market leaders' similar-sized but more expensive products, such as the Ford Sierra, Vauxhall Cavalier and Austin Montego.
+However, its spartan interiors and ageing design meant that it was never aimed at buyers of market leaders' similar-sized but more expensive products, such as the Ford Sierra, Vauxhall Cavalier and Austin Montego.
 Nonetheless, the Riva was still selling well in the United Kingdom and many other Western markets in the early 1990s, but the next few years saw a raft of new models come from budget competitors such as Daewoo, Hyundai, Kia and Proton, pushing Riva sales into terminal decline.
 This, combined with the economic hardships and much-needed investment to adapt cars to stricter European Union emissions requirements not being available, resulted in the decision to withdraw Lada from the UK (and some other European markets) and Canada on 4 July 1997.
+Riva sales had in fact finished several months earlier.
 They had cheaply tried to produce catalytic converter equipped cars (EU mandated from 1992) using carburettors, when all other car makers changed to fuel injection to more accurately control fuel/air ratios.
 However the catalysts were quickly destroyed as a result and most cars failed their first MOT test (at three years old) as a result.

-Despite Lada's withdrawal in 1997 from the British market, most of the surviving Rivas on UK roads were not scrapped; rather the vast majority were re-exported back to Russia due to a shortage of used examples in their homeland and the export specification was considered superior to those that were available domestically.
+Despite Lada's withdrawal in 1997 from the British market, most of the surviving Rivas on UK roads were not initially scrapped.
+Over the next few years, the vast majority were re-exported back to Russia due to a shortage of used examples in their homeland and the export specification was considered superior to those that were available domestically.
 Even in 2021, many ex-UK right hand drive Rivas are still operating in Russia and the former Soviet states.